 How To Turn Yourself In

 for your arrest, or if you must begin your jail sentence, you really should follow the rules and turn yourself in.
 If it is for a warrant, go down to the jail intake center, and tell the intake officer that believe that there could be an outstanding arrest warrant out for you.
 A record check will be run, and if so, they will take you into custody.
 If you are reporting to serve out your sentence, go down to the jail at the exact time and date that the sentence order states.
 Make sure that you are not late to report.
-Only bring necessary items when you go, such as your drivers license or ID, prescription medication, as well as a official sentencing order.
+Only bring necessary items when you go, such as your driver’s license or ID, prescription medication, as well as an official sentencing order.

 To have visitors, you have to list each visitor’s name to the jail in advance.
 This information will be entered in the log for the inmate.
 Each visitor has to provide a photo ID when visiting.
-Anyone arriving late or that does not have a visting order will not be allowed to visit the inmate.
+Anyone arriving late or that does not have a visitation order will not be allowed to visit the inmate.